Dinosaur Museums in Utah

 The quarry contains the densest concentration of Jurassic-aged dinosaur bones ever found with over 12,000 bones.
-Inside the museum, visitors can view a replica skeleton of an adult allosaurus and the skulls of a camarasaur, a diplodocus, and a stegosaur.
+Inside the museum, visitors can view a replica skeleton of an adult Allosaurus and the skulls of a Camarasaur, a Ddiplodocus, and a Sstegosaur.
 Guests are presented with data gathered at Cleveland-Lloyd through interactive exhibits and are invited to create their own hypotheses about the site.

 Location: about 32 miles south of Price, UT.

 Rates: $5 adults (16+) ; under 16 free

 8. Utah State University Eastern Prehistoric Museum

 Nestled in the heart of a resource rich archaeological, paleontological and geological play land, this museum has much to offer in diverse prehistoric subjects.
 One thing that makes this museum so unique is that the items on display were actually discovered within a stone’s throw of the actual museum location!
 Dinosaurs and other finds from this region are world-famous, but only here can you see them surrounded by their original context.